 School of Business

 Our accounting program is registered with the New York State Department of Education (NYSED) and meets the educational requirements for C.P.A. licensure and, in general, to corresponding examinations and licensure in other states.
-We have not yet determined if our program meets licensure requirements outside of New York State.
 Students seeking C.P.A. licensure within another state should review educational requirements of their respective state to insure that the program meets specific state requirements.
 The student should also review if additional coursework may be required in other states to sit for the C.P.A exam and obtain licensure.

 School of Education and Social Work